Database-Final-Project-Web-App/Backend/doc/api/README.md

         <!-- - `GET /:flight_id`:
           Get the detailed info of a specific flight, could be used to render a dedicated page for that flight -->

-        - `GET /search`: Allows searching for flights
+        - `POST /search`: Allows searching for flights

 1. **Authentication**